DLTER (Dimension-Labeled Theory of Emergent Reality) is built around one idea:

 What DLTER is careful not to claim

-Not a diagnosis: it doesn’t assess disorders or mental health.
-If you need clinical support, DLTER is not the tool.
+Not diagnosis: it doesn’t assess disorders or mental health.

 What DLTER is not